sadeeshasathsara/Ecolife/README.md

 ## Contributing:

 Ecolife is an open-source project.
 Contributions are welcome!
-Feel free to submit pull requests or report issues.
+Feel free to submit pull requests or report issues 😊🦁🌍.

 ----------------------------------------------------------------------------------------------------------------------------------

-Feel free to customize this README to match your project's specifics.
-Happy coding! 😊🦁🌍